hans-mayer/blog/_posts/2026-03-15-PPP-with-NTRIP-source-and-rtknavi_qt.markdown

 ---

-This is now my fifth attempt and probably the last one to get an exact position (Precise Point Positioning) of my fixed mounted GNSS antenna at the roof of my house.
+This is now my fifth attempt and probably the last one to get a high precision position (using RTK) of my stationary GNSS antenna on the roof of my house.
-You can find the methods I used previously in my blogs here: <br> (1) [PPP - Precise Point Positioning with averaging](/2023/06/03/PPP-Precise-Point-Positioning.html){:target="_blank"} <br>
+You can find the methods I used previously in my blogs here: <br>

+(1) [PPP - Precise Point Positioning with averaging](/2023/06/03/PPP-Precise-Point-Positioning.html){:target="_blank"} <br>
 (2) [PPP with gpsrinex, CSRS-PPP and ECTT](/2026/01/21/PPP-with-gpsrinex.html){:target="_blank"} <br>
 (3) [PPP with RTKlib and local correction](/2026/02/21/PPP-with-RTKLIB.html){:target="_blank"} <br>